So you want to become a strength and conditioning coach?

 The actual exam is broken into two sections, the scientific foundation, and the practical/applied questions.

-The information within this CSCS book can get very specific and hit on things that are not found in personal training and other training certifications.
+The information within this CSCS book can get specific and hits on things not otherwise found in other personal training and strength and conditioning certification courses.

-The CSCS practice questions we have here are broken down into sections, and then those sections are broken down into the Domains within.
+The CSCS practice questions are broken down into sections, which are broken down into the Domains within.

-The drop-down box will then contain the answer and the reasoning below the answer.
+The drop-down box will then contain the answer key and the reasoning below the answer.

-Once you have completed this, and even before starting, you should test your knowledge with our practice quiz containing all of these questions to see where your knowledge currently stands.
+Once you have completed this, and even before starting, you should test your knowledge with the practice quiz containing all of these questions to see where your knowledge currently stands.

 This section is the first of two in this CSCS review, and it covers the fundamental principles used to govern exercise science.

 The material here is basic and needed to know for how you actually apply information in client scenarios.
 This whole section is 1.5 hours total of the test.

 Section one has 3 domains of the 7 total ones.